NicolasDenoyelle/Hierarchical-monitors/README.md

 * Reduction plugin must follow the syntax `n_output#function` Where `n_output` is the output array size writtable by the function, and `function` is a function name loadable in a reduction plugin

-Here is a list of default available reduction plugins:
+Here is a list of default available reduction functions:

 **  monitor_evset_var: output the variance of the events.

 **  monitor_events_var: output the variance of stored events for each event type.

 **  monitor_events_mean: output the mean of stored events for each event type.

 **  monitor_events_sum: output the sum of stored events for each event type.

 **  monitor_events_min: output the min of stored events for each event type.

 **  monitor_events_max: output the max of stored events for each event type.

 Reduction plugins compiled with the library are automatically loaded.

-Custom reduction plugins must have the name pattern: `<name>.monitor_plugin.so`, Must be referenced in environment variable as `export MONITOR_STAT_PLUGINS=<plugin1>:<plugin2>...` , and loadable with dlopen.
+Custom reduction plugins must have the name pattern: `<name>.monitor_plugin.so`, must be referenced in environment variable as `export MONITOR_STAT_PLUGINS=<plugin1>:<plugin2>...` , and loadable with dlopen.

 Function defined and loadable in the plugin must have the following protoype:
 `void function(hmatrix in, unsigned row_offset, double * out, unsigned out_size)`

- Statistic plugins,
-listed in environment: `export MONITOR_STAT_PLUGINS=<plugin1>:<plugin2>...` (stat_default is loaded by default), containing functions with prototype: `double <name>(struct monitor *)`, loaded at library initialization, and which function <name> might be loaded to perform the task of reducing monitor's events to a sample or samples window to a synthetic value.